badopinion/CSCM94-Group2/README.md

    5.Waiter can select order optios ( eat-in, delivery,and takeaway).
    5.1.
 If eat-in delivery , waiter is promted to table selection , order notes and total price , waiter can then place order.
    5.2.If takeaway is selected the waiter is promted to select pick up time , order notes and total price , waiter can then place order.
-   5.3.if delivery order is selected waiter is promted to select enter address , order notes and total price, waiter can then place order.
+   5.3.if delivery order is selected waiter is promted to select enter address , order notes and total price, waiter can then place order..
-6. If waiter clicks on outstandig order , the waiter is prompted to the screen for unfulfilled orders : sceen for order type , customer , ordertime , item name and table number.
-Waiter can mark order completed.
    7.Approve bookings - waiter is promted to anoter sceen where bookings awaiting approval.
 Waiter can then click approve booking.

 #Staff - chef